River of Teeth

-River of Teeth is a 2017 alternate history novella by Sarah Gailey.
-It was first published by Tor Books.
-The cover art is by Richard Anderson.
+River of Teeth is a 2017 alternate history novella by Sarah Gailey, first published by Tor Books with cover art by Richard Anderson.

 Synopsis

 As one of his last acts of his presidency in early 1861, President James Buchanan approved the Hippo Act, a plan to import hippopotamuses into the United States as livestock.
 Decades later, the lawless swamps of Louisiana are infested with murderous feral hippos, and Winslow Houndstooth and his band of misfits are hired to clear them out.

 Reception

-River of Teeth was a finalist for the Nebula Award for Best Novella of 2017, and the 2018 Hugo Award for Best Novella.
+River of Teeth was a finalist for the 2017 Nebula Award for Best Novella and 2018 Hugo Award for Best Novella.